+Our open platform creates a network effect that increases the value to both our users and platform partners simultaneously.
 The scale and vibrancy of our platform have attracted a broad range of platform partners, including third-party websites, media outlets and application developers.
-We offer a set of open application programming interfaces with embedded widgets and development tools that allow our platform partners to share their content to our platform through their users and distribute our content across their properties.
-Others, like developers, also use our open application programming interfaces to build applications, such as online games integrated on Weibo.
+We offer a set of open application programming interfaces (API) with embeddable widgets and development tools that allow our platform partners to share their content to our platform through their users and distribute our content across their properties.
+Others, like developers, also use our open APIs to build applications, such as online games integrated on Weibo.
 As of December 31, 2013, we had over 340,000 platform partners.
 We are focused on growing our open platform network by offering and improving the following benefits to our platform partners:

-Social Distribution of Content
+Social Distribution of Content.
 We enable our platform partners to share their content to our platform, expand their reach and interact with our users through Weibo Connect.
 We provide platform partners with a set of embedded widgets like "Weibo Log-in" or "Weibo Share" that allow users to log in to our platform partners' websites or apps using their Weibo accounts and share content from their websites or apps through the social relationships that they have with other users on our platform.

-Building with Weibo Content
+Building with Weibo Content.
 Our platform partners leverage Weibo content to create or enhance their product and service offerings.
-For example, online and traditional news media often link to or cite feeds from Weibo as their source of news.
+For example, online and traditional news media often link to or cite feeds from

+Weibo as their source of news.
 As another example, one of our platform partners uses Weibo data to generate reports for brands to help them keep up with current trends in their industry and manage public relations.

-Monetization and Payments
+Monetization and Payments.
 We help our platform partners create and enhance their monetization opportunities.
 We also provide an online payment infrastructure that enables our platform partners to receive payments from our users in an easy-to-use, secure and trusted environment.
+For example, users who play games on Weibo can buy Weibo Credit, our virtual currency, and use it to purchase in-game virtual items.
+The game developers receive part of the revenues from such purchases and have enhanced monetization opportunities.